rubocode/frontier.nvim/doc/design/goals.md

 a single theming abstraction (an _archetype_) that is customized to accomodate multiple palettes.
-We will use different palettes and different choices (colors and themes) and map it into the _archetype_ an inject those color choices into the highlight scheme which supports _standard_ neovim highlighting and _custom_ plugins.
+We will use different palettes and different choices (colors and themes) and map it into the _archetype_ and inject those color choices into the highlight scheme which supports _standard_ neovim highlighting and _custom_ plugins.